mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Conclusion

+As you prepare your next changelist for review, consider the factors you control, and use them to guide the review productively.
+As you participate in reviews, look for patterns that stall progress or waste effort.

-When preparing your changelists for review, remember the golden rule: value your reviewer's time.
-If you demonstrate that you care about their experience, they'll return the favor.
-A reviewer who focuses on the interesting parts of your code generates quality feedback.
-When they have to untangle your code or police simple mistakes you could have caught yourself, you both suffer.
+Remember the golden rule: value your reviewer's time.
+A reviewer generates high-quality feedback when you allow them to focus on the interesting parts of your code.
+If you require them to untangle your code or police simple mistakes, you both suffer.

+Lastly, communicate thoughtfully.
+It's frighteningly easy for simple miscommunications or thoughtless comments to derail a review.
+Emotions run hot when discussing code, so be conscious of pitfalls that could make your reviewer feel attacked or disrespected.

 Congratulations!
-If you've read to this point and integrated these ideas, you're now an expert reviewee.
+If you've reached this point, you're now an expert reviewee.
 Your reviewer is likely in love with you, so treat them well.

 {{<htfp-ad>}}